 Married or in a civil partnership

 If you are married or in a civil partnership, it is important that you have a Will drawn up so that your assets are distributed according to your wishes.
-It may be that you do not want all your assets passed on to your wife/partner or you want to make charitable donations.
+It may be that you do not want all your assets passed on to your spouse/partner or you want to make charitable donations.
 Having a Will ensures that your wishes are carried out.

 If you have children then a Will can specify who should legally look after them in the event of your death.
 If your children are due to inherit your estate when you die, a Will can instruct whether they are to receive equal shares and who is to inherit specific items.
 Also, family dynamics change, people who you once assumed would naturally inherit your estate may predecease you or you may get divorced, so by completing a Will (and keeping it up to date) will ensure that your wishes are carried out.